konstantinstanmeyer/algorithms/README.md

 1) Given an array of numbers, sort the elements in ascending order. i.e. [1,4,2,3,0] should return [0,1,2,3,4]

     *Aim for O(n): linear*

+### **Insertion Sort:** <sub><sup>given an array of integers, sort the elements</sup></sub>

+**Pseudocode:**

+- Split the array into unsorted and sorted (the first element of the array is assumed to be sorted)
+- Select an unsorted element and compare it with the sorted elements
+- If the elements in the sorted array are smaller than the selected, unsorted element, proceed to the next element in the unsorted array.
+Otherwise, shift the larger, sorted elements to the right of the selected, unsorted element.
+- Insert the selected element into the correct index
+- Repeat steps until the last element is reached, and all elements are sorted

+1) Given an array of numbers, sort the elements in ascending order. i.e. [1,4,2,3,0] should return [0,1,2,3,4]

+    *Aim for O(n): linear*